Current rates for all my services can be found on my Rate Sheet.

 I am a vegetarian.
 When you are planning on set meals, I would like the veggie option.

-I do not require insurance from small shoots that last four days or less.
+I do not require insurance from small shoots that last three days or less.
 However, for productions that have it, “The Documentary Sound Guy” should be named as additionally insured (your insurance agent can provide a generic letter to do this).
 I will supply a complete gear list with replacement values on request.

 I offer several different techniques for synchronization, depending on your needs and preferences.
 If you have any doubts about what kind of sync you need, please arrange to have me speak to your editor or post supervisor, as they will be the ones directly affected by the sync method we choose.